-[Section 14D inserted by No. 13 of 2015 s.
+[Section 14D inserted: No. 13 of 2015 s.
 4.]

 14E.
 Payment under indemnity and appropriation

 The payment of any money under the indemnity in section 14D is to be made by the Treasurer and charged to the Consolidated Account, which this section appropriates to the necessary extent.